 6. Students Nicknamed Paige as "PAIDS"

 "PAIDS" is a name that sounds very much like the beginning of "Paige," but then morphs into AIDS.
-"Hey, PAIDS" they would yell so that all who close by could hear.
-How would you feel if your name, that very personal part of your persona, is used to shame and embarrass you?
+"Hey, PAIDS" they would yell so that all who were close by could hear.
+How would you feel if your name, that very personal part of your persona, were used to shame and embarrass you?

 7. Group of Students Holler Out, "Page has AIDS"